 The purchase of an Investment will not entitle the purchaser to a charitable deduction for federal income tax purposes.
-Interest on Investments will be taxable as ordinary income to the investor in the year paid or reinvested, regardless of whether it is actually paid out to the purchaser.
+Interest on Investments will be taxable as ordinary income to the investor in the year it is paid or reinvested, regardless of whether it is actually paid out to the purchaser.
 If interest is accrued over the life of the Investment and paid at the maturity date, the investor must report such interest as income on their federal and state income tax returns as it accrues.
 Transferability of the Investments is limited, and it is unlikely that there would be a sale or exchange of an Investment.
-Upon a sale or exchange, the investor would generally report as either a short-term or long-term gain or loss depending upon the length of time held, the gain or loss being equal to the difference between amount the investor paid for the Investment and the amount the investor received upon the sale or exchange of the Investment, less accrued interest.
-Investors who hold Investments until their maturity will not be taxed on the return of the principal purchase price or on previously accrued and taxed interest.
-Any excess will be interest income taxable in the year of maturity.
+Upon a sale or exchange, the investor would generally report as either a short-term or long-term gain or loss depending upon the length of time held, the gain or loss being equal to the difference between amount the investor paid for the Investments until their maturity will not be taxed on the return of the principal purchase price or on previously accrued and taxed interest.
+Any additional amount received will be interest income taxable in the year of maturity.